 Duplex: Per 24 V.S.A. [§4303(39)], means a residential building that has two dwelling units in the same building and neither unit is an accessory dwelling unit.
-See also Two-Family Dwelling, Accessory Dwelling, Dwelling Unit.
+See also Two-UnitFamily Dwelling, Accessory Dwelling, Dwelling Unit.

 Dwelling Unit: A space consisting of one or more rooms designed, occupied or intended for occupancy as a separate living quarters, with cooking, sleeping, and sanitary facilities provided within that space for the exclusive use of a single family or individual maintaining a household.
-See also Family, Accessory Apartment, and Seasonal, Single Family, Two-Family, and Multi-Family Dwelling.
+See also Family, Accessory Apartment, and Seasonal, Single Family, Two Family, and Multi-Family Dwelling.
+A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation.